 - Advocacy related to campus or classroom conflicts

 - Coordination of services between the student and other college or community resources

 - Tennessee Department of Human Services Vocational Rehabilitation (opens new window), provides liaison

 - Information about specific opportunities for students with disabilities

 - personal tutors outside of what is freely available through the Academic Support Center

 SDS will provide services in accordance with Section 504 of the Rehabilitation Act of 1973*, as amended, and The Americans with Disabilities Act (ADA) (opens new window).

-*For additional information view Your Rights Under Section 504 of the Rehabilitation Act, Office for Civil Rights (OCR) Fact Sheet (PDF) (opens new window) [Size: 124.05 KB], requires Adobe Reader (opens new window).
+*For additional information view Your Rights Under Section 504 of the Rehabilitation Act, Office for Civil Rights (OCR) Fact Sheet (PDF) (opens new window).
+Additionally you can download our Student Disability Services Policies and Procedures Manual.